 www.standrewsgreenville.org/giving

 Your donations can also be mailed to the Parish Office at 1002 S. Main St. Greenville, SC 29601

-Links for Livestream:

-www.facebook.com/standrewsgvl www.standrewsgreenville.org/video The Rt.
-Rev'd Daniel Richards, Bishop The Rev'd Gary Eichelberger, Rector rector@standrewsgreenville.org John Gilbert, Organist/Choirmaster choir@standrewsgreenville.org Marie Ridolfo, Parish Administrator office@standrewsgreenville.org Members of the Vestry Erin Culbertson, Senior Warden (2022); Scott Chastain, Junior Warden (2023); John Rhodes, Clerk (2023); Cheryl Banks and Ethan Cashwell (2022); Charles Shields (2023); Allison Giambrone-Wilson, Riley Owens, and Kelly Proffitt (2024) Permission to stream the music in this service obtained from ONE LICENSE, License #A-730962.
-All rights reserved.
-The Sunday of the Passion: Palm Sunday Voluntary (in the church)
+The Rt.
+Rev'd Daniel Richards, Bishop

+The Rev'd Gary Eichelberger, Rector rector@standrewsgreenville.org

+John Gilbert, Organist/Choirmaster choir@standrewsgreenville.org

+Marie Ridolfo, Parish Administrator office@standrewsgreenville.org

+Members of the Vestry

+Erin Culbertson, Senior Warden (2022); Scott Chastain, Junior Warden (2023); John Rhodes, Clerk (2023); Cheryl Banks and Ethan Cashwell (2022); Charles Shields (2023); Allison Giambrone-Wilson, Riley Owens, and Kelly Proffitt (2024)

+The Sunday of the Passion: Palm Sunday

+Palm Sunday marks the beginning of Holy Week.
+The procession with palms calls to mind the triumphal entry of Jesus, our Lord and King, into Jerusalem.
+The procession is fundamentally an act of worship, witness, and devotic our Blessed Lord.
+The purpose of Jesus's journey to Jerusalem was to fulfill his Father's will; thus it is fitting that the service continues with the reading of the Passion, turning the emphasis to the days which lie ahead in Holy Week, who hail him as king one moment, may in the next deny him, even joining with the crowd in shouting "Crucify him! nis We

+- Adapted from The Anglican Service E 300k

+×××××××

+The Sunday of the Passion: Palm Sunday

+The service will begin with the people gathered at the font for the Liturgy of the Palms.

+Liturgy of the Palms

+Opening Anthem and Prayer

+Celebrant Blessed is the King who comes in the name of the Lord:

+People Peace in heaven and glory in the highest.

+Celebrant Let us pray.